-The Flexible Working Policy and Procedure can be found on the HR website.
+The Flexible Working Policy and Procedure can be found on the HR website, as well as a Flexible Working Toolkit which explains flexible working options and the process for submission and consideration of formal requests in more detail.
 For specific advice about flexible working, please contact HR.